kszewc/viAFM/README.md

 ------------------------
 Run the program in terminal (Linux) by typing in the command line (being in the directory where you downloaded the script):

-_python vAFM.py_  (or python3 vAFM.py  if python3 is not the default python installation) in the same line we added parameters.
+_python viAFM.py_  (or python3 viAFM.py  if python3 is not the default python installation) in the same line we added parameters.

 We call the program by giving it the following parameters:

-_python vAFM.py file.pdb file.psf file.vel file.coor file.xsc toppar.zip template.inp template.run ‘selection constraints’ ‘selection pull’_
+_python viAFM.py file.pdb file.psf file.vel file.coor file.xsc toppar.zip template.inp template.run ‘selection constraints’ ‘selection pull’_

 file.pdb        - the PDB structure of our system